Skip Navigation

 NORMAN, OKLA.
 Colleen McCleish, a University of Oklahoma May 2024 graduate of the College of Atmospheric and Geographic Sciences, has been selected as one of 75 Americans to study and work in Germany as part of the Congress-Bundestag Youth Exchange for Young Professionals program.

 The cohort departs for Germany on July 26 and returns to the U.S. in June 2025.
-McCleish will attend a two-month intensive language course, before completing a nine-month internship in the field of atmospheric science and sustainability at a German university of the program’s choosing.
+McCleish will attend a two-month intensive language course in Cologne, before completing a three-to-five-month internship through a German company.
+McCleish will attend classes during the winter semester at a German university of the program’s choosing.

 Around 500 applicants vied for one of the 75 spots.
 The program is described by the Bureau of Educational and Cultural Affairs as “a crucial thread in the people-to-people ties between the United States and Germany.